Chris Evans Drivetime: All Request Friday

 On Fridays, each song was selected by a listener, and all features apart from sport, business and travel were hour-short.
 The first track was selected on the blog, and thereafter listeners phoned in their requests.
-All-request Friday was introduced by a hearty rendition of the song "Bring Chris Evans On".
+All-request Friday was introduced by a rendition of the song "Bring Chris Evans On".
 When the Friday show was cancelled, such as in Holy Week, Thursday was used as the request day.

-The H Spot and The C Spot

-Selected annually, the only songs not requested by listeners were played at 17:20 and 18:20.
-In 2009, the 17:20 tune was the theme to Happy Days, known as the H Spot.
-The 18:20 spot, which marked the beginning of the weekend, was Sammy Davis, Jr.'s "The Candy Man", having previously been occupied by the E Spot; Elvis Presley's "The Wonder of You"; and, in 2008, the "D Spot"; Tom Jones' "Delilah", marked the beginning of the weekend.
-The E Spot was chosen because a listener on the blog chose "The Wonder of You" as the first song of the show, on the week Lesley Douglas resigned.
-Chris announced that if he ever decided to end the D Spot he would replace it with the E Spot.
-Chris and Sally sang along, and listeners were encouraged to inform the show of where they sang along.